Are you a gym regular? Chances are, you’ve had days when soreness all over your body becomes debilitating.

 Your immune system is the first to respond to injuries.
 With these amino acids and collagen’s high bioavailability, your muscles will recover faster.
 The soreness would also become less excruciating since you have your defense against inflammation.

 Aside from repairing damaged tissues, collagen replenishes the proteins you lost after a long and exhausting workout.
-Collagen protein can ease the pain in your joints caused by high-intensity physical activity as collagen promotes joint lubrication.
+Collagen protein can alleviate the pain that you might suffer from a high-intensity physical activity.

 Finding the right collagen supplement